QuantTrader0317/ml-math-lab/projects/README.md

   Weak negative autocorrelation indicates short-term mean reversion — a foundation for quant forecasting.
 - **Feature Engineering for Returns:** Built momentum, volatility, z-score, beta, and lagged-return features.
   Individually weak but collectively form the basis of a multi-factor predictive signal.
+- **Backtesting Engine:** Converts features into live-style trades with transaction costs and walk-forward training.
+  Demonstrated realistic Sharpe / drawdown behavior and set the base for multi-asset portfolio construction.

 ---